To be a notary in the state of Arizona you must meet the following qualifications:

 Yes, Arizona requires that you fill out its notary application on the state website.

 The State of Arizona requires all notaries to hold a $5,000 surety bond.
-The state does not provide these bonds, which must be purchased through a bonding agency like notaries.com.
+The state does not provide these bonds, which must be purchased through a bonding agency like Notaries.com.

 No, Errors and Omissions Insurance is not a state requirement.
 However, this serves to protect the notary from lawsuits, whereas the $5,000 surety bond does not protect the notary.